Gaston III of Foix: Hunting

 Febus hunting wild boar.
 Livre de chasse, circa 1390, Paris, BnF, Fr.619, f° 83 v°19.

 Fébus was considered one of the greatest hunters of his time.
-The Chronicle of Moissac mentioned, "He had a passion for hunting and owned a thousand hunting dogs".
-Hunting is omnipresent in Fébus' daily life; the Château Moncade is surrounded by hunting grounds with stag and fallow deer, while the great hall was decorated with animal paintings and hunting trophies.
-As early as 1344, when he was 13 years old, the archives indicate that Aliénor alone received the homage of the delegates of Josbaig for the young Gaston III, who was out hunting at the time.
-Hunting and dogs were part of the exchange of good relations between Fébus and his neighbors.
+Hunting was omnipresent in Fébus' daily life; the Château Moncade is surrounded by hunting grounds with stag and fallow deer, while the great hall was decorated with animal paintings and hunting trophies.
+As early as 1344, when he was 13 years old, the archives indicate that Aliénor alone received the homage of the delegates of Josbaig because Gaston III was hunting at the time.
 King John I of Aragon and the Black Prince sought Fébus' advice on hunting.
 From 1387, Fébus devoted all his free time to hunting.
 At the same time, he dictated his Livre de chasse to his secretaries, devoting a good part of his nights in Orthez to it until 1390.
 The work, dedicated to Philip the Bold, Duke of Burgundy and written in French, (Note: Fébus did not choose the langue d'oc, his mother tongue, but the langue d'oïl to ensure a wider circulation.) occupies a prominent place in medieval hunting literature.
 (Note: The book was described by Hannele Klemettilä as "one of the most influential texts of its era."
 Some forty-four 15th and 16th century illuminated manuscripts survive, the most famous being the one held by the Bibliothèque nationale de France, which has miniatures throughout illustrating the hunt.)
 The book's clarity and detail made it an immediate success, and the naturalist Georges-Louis Leclerc, Comte de Buffon, was still using it at the end of the 18th century.
 In his book, Fébus puts forward several arguments to explain his passion for hunting: it prepares for war, ensures better health, (Note: For Fébus, the hunter must eat moderately and follow strict hygiene to remain fit.) allows one to commune with nature, and opens the doors to paradise.